multi-io/esmapper/README.md

 [CascadeSpec](https://github.com/multi-io/esmapper/blob/master/src/main/java/de/olafklischat/esmapper/CascadeSpec.java)
-is a recursive data structure that may be used to specify more complex cascade/no-cascade policies based on property names of the entity being loaded/stored as well entities referenced by it, directly or indirectly.
+is a recursive data structure that may be used to specify more complex cascade/no-cascade policies based on property names of the entity being loaded/stored as well as entities referenced by it, directly or indirectly.
 Simple collection-based (1:N) associations are supported as well.